 Associated Alcohols FY26 Net Profit Rises 9% to INR 885 Mn

-Associated Alcohols & Breweries Ltd announced its FY26 financial results, reporting a 9% increase in net profit to INR 885 Mn and a 12% rise in EBITDA to INR 1,429 Mn.
-Q4 FY26 net profit grew 5% to INR 235 Mn, supported by improved margins and a 37% volume growth in IMFL Proprietary brands.
-The company acquired SDF Industries for INR 30.85 Cr to expand its bottling capacity in Kerala and maintains a net cash position with a net debt-to-equity ratio of (0.09)x.
+Associated Alcohols & Breweries Limited reported a 9% increase in FY26 net profit to INR 885 Mn, supported by a 12% rise in EBITDA to INR 1,429 Mn and a 200 bps margin expansion.
+Q4 FY26 net profit grew 5% to INR 235 Mn despite a 2% decline in revenue, as gross margins improved.
+The company acquired SDF Industries for INR 30.85 Cr and plans significant capex for its malt plant and bottling automation.

 *this image is generated using AI for illustrative purposes only.